partigabor/spice/README.md

 https://partigabor.github.io/spice/

-A website showcasing and discussing spices and their nomenclature.
+A website showcasing and discussing spices and their nomenclature, based on `phd-thesis`.
+Data is available on the website, code is in `spice-core`.